Mercedes-Benz S-Class (W220): Suspension

-The W220 featured two new suspension systems - an air suspension and a hydropneumatic suspension system.
+Airmatic

+Airmatic, or AIRMATIC stands for Adaptive Intelligent Ride Control and was not just an air suspension, but also an electronic and software control system that actively adjusts the level of dampening.
 The Airmatic air system has an Adaptive Damping System (ADS) which adjusts the shock absorbers to difficult road conditions.
-Drivers can select a comfort or two sports suspension programmes as well as increased ride height (+25 mm) via switches on the dash.
-The increased ride height is automatically canceled after 5 minutes of 55 MPH driving or manually through driver's input.
+This allows, for example, the car to automatically lower itself down at high speeds and keep the car balanced despite loads inside the car.
+The car can also be manually controlled to raise the car up if going, for example, over rough roads.
+Drivers can select a comfort or two sports suspension programmes, as well as increase the ride height (+25 mm) using switches on the dash.
+The increased ride height is automatically canceled after 5 minutes of 55 mph driving or manually through driver's input.
+The standard W220s have Airmatic.